Noiredd/Filmatyk/HOWITWORKS.md

 Filmweb data divided into two parts - movie information is stored in one place, while rating information is elsewhere.
 The API parses the items' generic information first, as it is more complex.
-Each particular item info is held in a div with a specific class name (see `Constants` in [`filmweb.py`](fw-local/filmweb.py)) - the first step is finding and extracting those divs.
+Each particular item info is held in a div with a specific class name (see `Constants`) - the first step is finding and extracting those divs.
 Each of them contains more nested elements (`div`s, `h3`'s, links etc.), each holding different kind of information.

 The goal of parsing is to have a `dict` or similar object, with standardized values to make integration with the GUI easier.